buntine/wrestlers-adapter/README.md

   - Standup ttendance / lateness logging
   - Slack bot to determine if someone is currently in the office

-Mapping of MAC address to Human is left to the API.
+Mapping of MAC address to Human is left to the web service.

 ## Usage